-The 3.3 V signal will enter the mbed microcontroller.
-The mbed microcontroller was deemed the best option because of its affordable price, immediate availability, and primarily because of its programming language and online support.
+The 3V signal will enter the mbed microcontroller.
+The mbed microcontroller was deemed the best option because of its affordable price, immediate availability, and primarily because of its programming language.
 The mbed microcontroller uses C++ programming language.
 When the signal enters the microcontroller it needs to be programmed to convert the voltage to a unit of pounds, as the client requested.
-To achieve this the mbed samples the input pin 10 times per second.
-It keeps track of the lowest voltage that enters the pin over a five second period, which corresponds to the maximum force applied.
-Once this period is over the minimum voltage is converted to pounds.

-To accomplish this, the sensor was calibrated by hanging known weights from the sensor.
-From this testing, an equation was determined.
-This equation converts the voltage to a force and then the force output is displayed on an LCD screen.
-The LCD screen has specific programming code within C++ that will display the force output (code in Appendix).
-Each time a new trial is to be run, the device must be turned off and then on.
+To accomplish this, the sensor needs to be calibrated, from this an equation needs to be determined.
+This equation will convert the voltage to a force and then force output will be displayed on a LCD screen.
+The LCD screen has specific programming code within C++ that will display the force output.

 In addition, all of these electronic devices need a supply voltage from a battery.
-The sensor needs 5 V, the op amp needs 5 V, the microcontroller needs 9-5 V and the LCD screen needs 3.3 V. A 9 V battery will power all of these devices.
-The microcontroller is directly powered by the battery.
-The op amp and sensor are powered through a 5 V voltage regulator.
-The voltage regulator takes the voltage from the battery and constantly outputs 5 V. The LCD screen is powered by the microcontroller.
+The sensor needs 5V, the op amps need 6V, the microcontroller needs 9V and the LCD screen needs 5V.
+A 9V battery will power all of these devices.